dmfrancisco/slideshow.html/readme.md

 slideshow.html was based on the [HTML5 Slideshow](https://github.com/robflaherty/html-slideshow) project by Rob Flaherty.
 The code was extended and new features were added:

+* The ruby script which offers support for partials and automated build
 * Dimensions and proportional slide resizing according to a specified ratio (for example, 1280x800)
-* Browser automatic refresh
 * Additional options (for example, hide the toolbar but keep the slide number visible)
+* Live.js was added (browser automatic refresh)
-* Less.js support
+* Less.js was added
-* The ruby script which offers support for partials and automated build

 2011 David Francisco, released under the MIT license.